The Anacreontic Song: Words

 Early publications of the song ascribe its lyrics to the Society's president, Ralph Tomlinson.
-Tomlinson was baptized in Plemstall, Cheshire, in 1744; by 1766 he was a lawyer working in London.
-Tomlinson likely became president of the Society following the death of the previous president, George Bellas, in January 1776.
+Tomlinson was baptised in Plemstall, Cheshire, in 1744; by 1766 he was a lawyer working in London.
+Tomlinson probably became president of the Society following the death of the previous president, George Bellas, in January 1776.
 He died in March 1778 at the age of thirty-three.

 Music

 While many early publications of the Song attribute the words to Tomlinson, none name the creator of the music.
 The identity of the composer was a subject of controversy until the discovery, in the mid-twentieth century, of a passage in a then-unpublished manuscript of Recollections written by Richard John Samuel Stevens (1757–1837), a member of the Anacreontic Society.
 Writing of the year 1777, Stevens recalled: